Article

 • Concentrated bone marrow/stem cells

-Each of these injections has its own benefits and potential risks.
-Johns Hopkins Medicine notes that the efficacy of PRP and stem cell injections are still under research.
+Each of these injections has its own benefits and potential risks and its worth noting that the efficacy of PRP and stem cell injections are still under research.

 Type of Injection Expected Relief Duration